Detox Safely and Comfortably

 Treating drug addiction and alcoholism is difficult.
 Yet, our team has developed safe and caring approaches to helping anyone and everyone get help.
 All of our methods are research based and proven and thanks to key organizations such as the the National Institute on Alcohol Abuse and Alcoholism and the National Institute on Drug Abuse, we know the real solutions for treatment.

 The first key to success is understanding that addiction and alcoholism is a disease and that it will take time for the patient to recover.
 As you or you love one recovers on a day by day basis, they will pass through various levels of personalized care.

 Ensuring the client’s safety is imperative.
-During the medical and psychosocial assessments at admission, our clinical staff determines whether the client requires Medical Detox.
-At this level of care, the client is monitored 24/7 by our licensed medical team.
+During the medical and psychosocial assessments at admission, our clinical staff determines the appropriate detox.
+At this level of care, the client is monitored 24/7 by our detox team.
 This process allows us to manage the client’s withdrawal symptoms in a safe environment.
-Although each client’s withdrawal circumstances are different, Medical Detox lasts approximately 5-7 days.
+Although each client’s withdrawal circumstances are different, detox lasts approximately 5-7 days.
 Factors determining the client’s experience during withdrawal include:

 drug(s) of choice, frequency, and amount, substance tolerance level, progression, and severity of addiction,